kuprinak/lithuania-metabar/README.md

 # lithuania-metabar
-## Metabarcoding analysis of fungi associated with roots of three plant species
+## Metabarcoding analysis of fungi associated with roots of three plant species: _Diphasiastrum complanatum_, _Pinus sylvestris_ and _Vaccinium myrtillus_

 To view any HTML files, please, download them